Msaghu/aws-bootcamp-cruddur-2023/journal/week5.md

 # Data modelling (Single Table Design) to determine relationships in our  DynamoDB table.
 ### Step 1 - DynamoDB Data Modelling
 - A flat table as we do not have joins as is the case with Relational databases.
 - For this use case, we will use Single Table Design so that all the related data(all the access patterns/conversations) are stored in a single table, beacuse we have a relationship between the data.
 This technique ensures that data is fetched very fast and reliably.
-Since similar items are stored in the same table, it reduces complexity in the application.
+Since similar items are stored in the same table, it reduces complexity in the application and we dont have to manage multiple tables.

 ### Access Patterns
 1. **PATTERN A - A single conversation within the DM** - Determines the habit that a user will most likely use i.e view messages in the dms, sort messages in descending order(latetst should be at the top) and only show for the messages with the 2 users.